-• Anti-oxidant treatments are popular choices to reduce inflammation and protect the skin against environmental exposures that may cause visible damage.
+Antioxidants are popular choices for reducing inflammation and protecting the skin against environmental exposures that may cause visible damage.
 Some common anti-oxidants include Vitamins C and E as well as CoQ10.
 The effectiveness of these treatments is controversial and can vary with each person.

-• Exfoliating treatments, such as those containing alpha and beta hydroxyacids an be used to remove dead cells on the skin surface and restore a more youthful glow.
-These treatments can be in the form of a skin care regimen to be used daily or in the form of skin peeling treatments that are applied in the dermatologist's office.
-The type and strength of each treatment is individualized for each patient.
+Often containing alpha and beta hydroxy acids, exfoliating treatments can be used to remove dead cells from the skin surface and restore a more youthful glow.
+These treatments can be in the form of a skin care regimen to be used daily or in the form of skin peeling treatments that are applied in the dermatologist’s office.
+The type and strength of each treatment are individualized for each patient.

-• Sun blocking agents are the most commonly overlooked yet the most potent non-surgical anti-aging treatments available.
+This is the most commonly overlooked–yet the most potent–non-surgical anti-aging treatment available.
 The harmful ultraviolet rays of the sun are perhaps the most important causes of premature aging of the skin.
 By blocking the ultraviolet light, sun blocking agents protect the skin from damage and help to maintain a youthful appearance despite advancing age.
-The importance of the sun as a cause of skin aging an be easily appreciated by comparing the visible signs of damage in an area of skin that has received long term sun exposure with the healthy and youthful appearing skin in an area that has remained protected from the sun over the years.
+The importance of the sun as a cause of skin aging can be easily appreciated by comparing the visible signs of damage in an area of skin that has received long-term sun exposure with the healthy and youthful appearing skin in an area that has remained protected from the sun over the years.

 Listed below are some of the most common chemical peeling treatments:

 Beta-Hydroxy Acid Peels